ComposableFi/composable/book/src/ecosystem/the-composable-team.md

 Radu is a fan and contributor of the open source community.
 Radu brings to Composable a wealth of experience having experience as a Senior developer in blockchain Solidity, Truffle, Ganache, Mist, MetaMask.
 On the server side Radu is experienced in Golang, including Gorilla, Websockets and concurrency design patterns.
 Radu is passionate about building Web 3 solutions and focuses on bringing Composable to a blockchain agnostic future.
 Follow him on [Twitter](https://twitter.com/radugheorghies)

-## Hussein Ait Lachen | Rust Developer Lead
+## Hussein Ait Lachen | XCVM Lead

 Hussein has a passion for functional programming and started his career as a self taught haskeller working in a logistic startup.
 He got involved in blockchain technology in 2020 and with his background as a Haskeller, Hussein started looking into Cardano and its                                       domain.
 Hussein joined Mlabs in 2021 and now works as a Rust lead for Composable working with the Substrate Team in building and shipping various DeFi products on the Composable parachain.
 Hussien also loves game hacking and bypassing anti cheats and still does this in his spare time.
 Follow him on [Twitter](https://twitter.com/haitlah)

 ## Connor Davis | Rust Developer Junior